skx/chronicle2/README.md

 Header values which are unknown are ignored, and no part of the header is included in the output which is generated.

-The following header values are recognised:
+The following header values are recognized:

 * Title:
     * This holds the name of the post. ("Subject:" may be used as a synonym.)
 If neither "Title" or "Subject" are present the filename itself is used.
 * Date:
     * The date this entry was created.
 If not present the creation time of the file is used.
 * Tags:
-    * If any tags are present they will be used to categorise the entry.
+    * If any tags are present they will be used to categorize the entry.
 * Format:
     * This allows you to specify if you're writing in markdown, or textile.
 If you are then the blog-body will be processed correctly.